Message of ACURIL President 2011-2012

 Puerto Rico

-Conference coord.: Albertina Pérez de Rosa (RIP),
+Conference coord.: Albertina Pérez de Rosa

 Alma Theodora Jordan,